-Look closely at the second photo to see what she has hidden behind her back while she is holding her nursing baby.
+Look closely at the two photos following the front view of La Soldadera to see what she has hidden behind her back while she is holding her nursing baby.

 Under the 3rd and final pergola in the Scupture Garden, Arabesque and Gymnast show off their skills.

-Like Gymnast and Repose in my earlier picture, a photo taken from another vantage point shows the contrast between La Soldadera and Gymnast.
+Like Gymnast and Repose in my earlier picture, a photo taken from another vantage point shows the contrast between La Soldadera and Arabesque.